 In such a state of mind, it’s natural to also ruminate over others who have passed on, whose lives briefly touched mine.
-I’ve met many managers in my 25 years as editor.
+I’ve met many in-plant managers in my 30+ years as editor.
 Some were taken too soon, in the midst of their careers; some retired after giving years of their lives to their in-plants, only to leave us shortly afterward.

-The most recent of my in-plant friends to depart was Rodney Brown, director of the University of Delaware’s in-plant.
-A familiar face at In-plant Printing and Mailing Association (IPMA) and Association of College and University Printer (ACUP) conferences, he was funny, easy to talk to, and a font of knowledge.
+In December 2019 many of us were heartbroken when Rodney Brown, director of the University of Delaware’s in-plant, passed away.
+A familiar face at IPMA and ACUP conferences, he was funny, easy to talk to, and a font of knowledge.
 He retired in 2016, and I expected he’d be out on his boat for years to come, but that was not fate’s plan.

 Even managers who left us long ago are still fresh in my mind.
 I can clearly remember the first in-plant manager to die while I was on the job, Chuck Okerlund of Boeing.
 He passed away during the IPMA 1997 conference in Reno, Nev., just hours before he would have accepted the Best of Show award for his in-plant.
 He never knew his shop had won.
 I don’t think I’ll ever forget that heartbreaking day.